-Some years later I was commissioned to create a bronze Aberdeen Angus sculpture for a client who owned a herd in Australia.
-Looking around for somewhere closer to home to carry out my research, I came across the Aynho herd in Oxfordshire, the second oldest Aberdeen Angus herd in England spanning 112 years.
+In 2013, I created a bronze Aberdeen Angus Bull sculpture for a client who owned a herd in Australia.
+Looking around for somewhere closer to home to carry out my research, I came across the Aynho herd in Oxfordshire.
+It is the second oldest Aberdeen Angus herd in England spanning 112 years.
 I was able to sculpt a bull from life, working in a field at Aynho directly from a breed champion bull.

-Much prized for the premium quality of their beef, the Aberdeen Angus is a powerful, proud animal with a wide chest and stocky legs.
-First recorded in Scotland some 500 years ago, Aberdeen Angus cattle are hardy and tough, perfectly adapted to survive a harsh winter out on the hillside.
+Much prized for the premium quality of their beef, the Aberdeen Angus is a powerful, proud animal.
+They have a wide chest and stocky legs and are hardy and tough.
+First recorded in Scotland 500 years ago, they are perfectly adapted to survive a harsh winter out on the hillside.
 Although they are undoubtedly a power-house, Aberdeen Angus Bulls are also surprisingly placid in nature.

-Another favourite of mine has got to be the Highland Cattle and with a name like Hamish Mackie it would have been rude not to sculpt a few Highlands over the years!
+Another favourite of mine has got to be the Highland Cattle.
+With a name like Hamish Mackie it would have been rude not to sculpt a few Highlands over the years!
 But it isn’t just because of my Scottish heritage – they are enormously appealing, both in looks and temperament.
-Exceptionally hardy, they thrive in the harshest terrain where other breeds could not live.
-Unchanged over the centuries, with their shaggy coats and long horns, this distinctive breed is now found all over the world.
-I saw a particularly fine beast on my way back from the Isle of Ulva in the Inner Hebrides last year.
-I hope to see him again one day – he’d make a handsome bull sculpture!
+Exceptionally hardy, they thrive in the harshest terrain where other cattle could not live.
+This distinctive breed now thrives all over the world.
+They have remained unchanged over the centuries, with their shaggy coats and long horns.
+I saw a particularly fine beast on my way back from the Isle of Ulva in the Hebrides last year.
+He would make a handsome bull sculpture!

-I have recently finished sculpting some White Park cattle.
+I have recently finished sculpting White Park Bull 2017 and White Park Bull Head 2017.
 White Park cattle are an ancient British rare breed, descended from the Celtic wild white cattle.
-Although found in large numbers through most of the British Isles two thousand years ago, by the Second World War their numbers had dwindled and concerns for the survival of the breed prompted a small herd to be shipped to the United States for safekeeping.
-Chosen as the emblem for the Rare Breeds Survival Trust, these cattle hold a special place in British cultural heritage and have been an inspiration to artists over millennia, from Palaeolithic cave paintings to Edwin Landseer’s 1887 painting, The Wild Cattle of Chillingham.
+Two thousand years ago, large numbers lived through most of the British Isles.
+By the Second World War, however, their numbers had dwindled.
+Concerns for the survival of the breed prompted a small herd to be shipped to the United States for safekeeping.
+Chosen as the emblem for the Rare Breeds Survival Trust, these cattle hold a special place in British cultural heritage.
+They have been an inspiration to artists over millennia.
+White Park feature in Palaeolithic cave paintings and Edwin Landseer’s 1887 painting, The Wild Cattle of Chillingham.
 They were a privilege to sculpt knowing their importance and heritage.

 I am really excited to be starting a new commission soon for another significant British breed, the English Longhorn.
-With their distinctive brindle red to grey coats and long forward curving horns, they look a bit menacing, but are actually fairly even-tempered.
-Initially bred as a work animal, the Longhorn was also prized for its dairy produce with high butterfat content, and its horns were used in the production of buttons, lamps, vessels and cutlery.
-Selective breeding in the 18th century improved the beef yield, important for feeding the large numbers of urban migrants during the Industrial Revolution.
-By the 1960s the breed was dying out, but the intervention of the Rare Breeds Survival Trust in 1980 has seen a welcome resurgence.
+With their distinctive brindle red to grey coats and long forward curving horns, they look a bit menacing!
+Surprisingly though, they are fairly even-tempered.
+Bred firstly as a work animal, the Longhorn later became prized for other qualities.
+It yields dairy produce with a high butterfat content which made it a valuable commodity.
+Similarly, its horns provided material for the production of buttons, lamps, vessels and cutlery.
+Selective breeding in the 18th century improved the beef yield.
+This was important for feeding the large numbers of urban migrants during the Industrial Revolution.
+But by the 1960s the breed was dying out.
+Thankfully, the intervention of the Rare Breeds Survival Trust in 1980 has seen a welcome resurgence.

 Cattle are always going to be a favourite subject of mine.
-One day, I would love to sculpt a full size bronze bull like the Wall Street Bull sculpture that stands in Bowling Green, Manhattan, New York.
-Recently, my daughter and I were looking at some amazing pictures of the Running of the Bulls in Pamplona – now that really would be a dream commission!
+One day, I would love to sculpt a full size bronze bull at the same scale as my Bull Head 2011.
+Perhaps like the Wall Street Bull sculpture that stands in Bowling Green, Manhattan, New York.
+Recently, my daughter and I were looking at some amazing pictures of the Running of the Bulls in Pamplona.
+Now that really would be a dream commission!